Our Founding Father Grandmaster Brian Jones †

 Kun Tao Tai Qi

-Brian became exposed to other forms of martial arts, such as Kun Tao Tai Qi, Karato Atado and other forms of Kung-Fu when he was serving with the British Army in Malaya, studying under the late GrandMaster Leong Fu.
+Brian became exposed to other forms of martial arts - including Kun Tao Tai Qi, Karato Atado and other forms of Kung Fu - when he was serving with the British Army in Malaya, studying under the late Grandmaster Leong Fu.

 “Leong Fu, born in Malaysia of Chinese Parents, was from an early age instructed in Judo and Chinese Boxing.
 He became proficient in Kung Fu styles under the guidance of local monks.
 Before long he was hailed as an infant prodigy in these fighting arts and by the time he was twelve he was giving regular exhibitions against opponents twice his own weight and size.
 Eventually becoming an acomplished wrestler in international tournaments.”